 - analyzes trends, scale the business landscape, keeps contacts with customers and partners, and revisits existing strategies;

-- is willing to take risks – Russen Reynolds Associates survey CEO showed that CDOs are much more likely to be disruptive and determined that other types of executives.
+- takes risks – Russen Reynolds Associates survey CEO showed that CDOs are much more likely to be disruptive and determined than other types of executives.

-Most importantly, CDO is a person with ha deep IT digital transformation experience.
+Most importantly, CDO is a person with a deep IT digital transformation experience.
 It’s someone who has a strong vision of where the company will be in 5 or 10 years and knows what steps to take now to get to that point.
-Strong analytical skills, software development expertise, and high-level communication abilities – these are defining characteristics of a good CDO.
+A good CDO is defined by strong analytical skills, software development expertise, and high-level communication abilities.

 Why digital transformation is necessary